JME#

 • iterate_until(if(mod(x,2)=0,x/2,3x+1), x, 5, x=1)[ 5, 16, 8, 4, 2, 1 ]

-Take the first n elements from list or range d, replacing variable name with the element from d each time, returning only the elements for which expression evaluates to true.
+Take the first n elements from list or range d which satisfy a condition.

 This operation is lazy - once n elements satisfying the expression have been found, execution stops.
 You can use this to filter a few elements from a large list, where the condition might take a long time to calculate.